 Again, withdrawing money from both providers is simple.

 Depending on your country of residence, you can withdraw money through bank transfer, credit cards, debit cards and a Skrill card.
-For bank withdrawals, this takes 2-5 business days and is charged at 2.95 to a primary bank account and up to 3.50 to a secondary bank account.
-Credit and debit card withdrawals also cost 2.95 and can take up to 7 days.
-The quickest and cheapest method of withdrawing funds is the Skrill card, enabling you to make withdrawals at an ATM instantly at a cost of just 1.80.
+For bank withdrawals, this takes 2-5 business days and charges users 3.95 EUR per transaction to your bank account.
+Credit and debit card withdrawals, as well as other methods of sending money from Skrill to a different account, are subject to fees ranging between 1.45% and 5.50%.
+Swift withdrawals are set at a flat price of 4.76 GBP, that is 5.50 EUR.
+The quickest and cheapest method of withdrawing funds is the Skrill card, enabling you to make withdrawals at an ATM instantly at a cost of just 1.75% of the withdrawn amount.

-Neteller offer the same withdrawal methods as Skrill but also allow withdrawals to be made via a cheque.
-For bank transfer the cost using Neteller is 7.5 and takes 3-5 working days.
-A withdrawal using a cheque will take between 14 and 30 days and will again cost 7.5.
-These charges clearly are higher than that of Skrill.
-However, Neteller too have an option to use merchant sites and their Net+ prepaid master card for instant and free withdrawals.
+Neteller offers the same withdrawal methods as Skrill but also allow withdrawals to be made via a cheque.
+For bank transfer, the cost using Neteller is a flat fee of 10 USD and takes 3-5 working days.
+A member wire withdrawal, on the other hand, charges users 12.75 USD per transfer.
+What is more, money transfers also charge users for withdrawal purposes, at a rate ranging between 1.45% and 5.50%, with a minimum amount threshold set at 0.50 USD.
+Having this in mind, it is safe to say that Neteller’s charges are higher than Skrill’s.
+However, Neteller also has an option to use merchant sites and their Net+ prepaid master card for instant and free withdrawals.

 Both these e-wallets have provided account holders with an additional way to access their account funds – plastic cards issued by MasterCard.
 This significantly increases funds accessibility, especially when it comes to withdrawals or making use of the stored funds as straightforwardly as possible.